Miss Robinha Kamya Guweddeko

 3) Not proved.

 5) By reason of your convictions…your fitness to practise is impaired

-5. The Registrant referred herself to the HCPC on 19 November 2014.
-On 6 June 2016 at the Final Hearing, the Registrant’s fitness to practise was found to be impaired on grounds of her criminal convictions.
-The Final Hearing panel imposed a 12-month Suspension Order and suggested that the reviewing panel may be assisted by the following:
+8. The Registrant referred herself to the HCPC on 19 November 2014.
+On 6 June 2016, at the substantive hearing, the Registrant’s fitness to practise was found to be impaired on grounds of her criminal convictions.
+The panel imposed a 12-month Suspension Order and suggested that the reviewing panel may be assisted by the following:

 b) The Registrant stated that due to her convictions, she had found it very difficult to find any employment relevant to her profession, including voluntary work.
 However, she had been working in a voluntary capacity for a Christian charity for two years and was involved in a variety of community services through that church.

 10.That panel decided that the Registrant’s reflective piece with regards to her convictions for dishonesty was limited and superficial, and that the Registrant had focussed on the impact of those convictions on her from a personal perspective.
 She had failed to properly reflect on the impact of her dishonest behaviour on the Social Work profession and the public’s trust and confidence in that profession.
 That panel found that the Registrant had given no explanation as to how she would behave differently in the future and provided no assurance that such serious behaviour would not be repeated.
 This led the panel to conclude that since the Registrant had not demonstrated “meaningful” and “well developed” insight or that she had taken steps towards remedying her dishonest behaviour, the risk of repetition remained.
 The panel also noted that there was no evidence that the Registrant had maintained her skills and knowledge during the time since she had last worked as a social worker which was in 2014.